Best High Back Booster Seats Reviewed and Compared

-The seat has two cup holder units on the sides that tightly hold cups of liquid or food in deep pockets to prevent spills.
+This slim high back booster has two cup holder units on the sides that tightly hold cups of liquid or food in deep pockets to prevent spills.
 If spills do occur, the pad on the booster is entirely washable by machine, so you can easily remove it and pop it in for a new, clean seat cover.

 A few parents had some complaints about the seat being too lightweight so that it did not feel durable, and even though the seat grows with children, it was not big enough for some older kids who still needed to be in a booster.